stefanbaumeler/bem-plus/methodology/guide/part-3.md

 - The index should be the only place where you define selectors at the root level.
 Element mixins and mixins in general should only return styles and sub-selectors.
 - Do not use `@extend` / templates.
 Mixins do a better job in this situation and there’s no reason for them.

-## Speeding up writing BEMPlus code with live templates
+## Speeding up writing bem-plus code with live templates

 “There’s a lot more code I have to write now”, you might say, and you’d be correct with that assessment.
 This system is a bit more verbose than what we started with.
 But first of all, look at all the problems we solved with this system.
 Isn’t not having to deal with any of those problems ever again worth a couple extra lines of code?

 Secondly, look at what we’ve done so far.
 We have taken a bunch of code that does not follow any sort of pattern, and we have introduced a standardized, repetitive pattern that is always the same.
 The existence of such a pattern allows us to now automate certain parts of it.

 Most modern IDEs allow you to define live templates.
-We’ll define two of those, which will allow you to write the structure of a BEMPlus file much faster.
+We’ll define two of those, which will allow you to write the structure of a bem-plus file much faster.

 ### Installation